What is an abstract?

 What are the steps involved in writing an abstract?

-- Summarize and capture the core of the paper’s topic
+- Summarize the core of the paper’s topic

 - Edit and proofread